 3. Barcade—56 Orange Street in New Haven, CT

 In case you missed it in the name, Barcade is a combination of a bar and arcade.
 They have a huge focus on classic arcade games and American craft beer, creating the exact vibe you would expect for a throwback 80’s arcade.
 They like to keep it relaxed and strive to make it a great place to relive your childhood or try out fun new games for the first time.
 Plus, the food is amazing and can be cheap: They have $1 tacos every Tuesday.
-It isn’t much of a place for fancy, sit-down-and-eat kind of foods though: They’re big on sandwich style foods that keep with that laid back vibe and active style.
+It isn’t much of a place for fancy, sit-down-and-eat kind of foods though: They’re big on sandwich style foods that keep with that laid-back vibe and active style.
 If you want to play some video games and put back a beer and some tacos I think this might be your holy grail.

 4. Ron-A-Roll—85 S Frontage Rd, Vernon, CT

 Speaking of bringing back the old days, roller skating is back!
-This is a fun filled activity for you and your date to try to one up each other with your skating skills.
+This is a fun-filled activity for you and your date to try to one-up each other with your skating skills.
 Ron a Roll is located in Vernon and offers a positive environment for anyone that is trying to learn all the way up to the experienced skaters.
 Roller rentals are $4.50 Friday and Saturday nights and $4 any other night.
 If you need skate rentals you can get them here for $8.50 at the pro shop.
 Make sure to put this on your list of weekend visits to see who can shred up the roller rink!

 5. Firebox—539 Broad Street, Hartford, CT

 Firebox is a modern but rustic restaurant located in Hartford that prides itself on their farm-to-table ideology.
 They buy from local surrounding towns to create their food options and are helping build the community along with building relationships.
 A lot of their profits go to giving back to the same community in the form of the Billings Forge Community Works program.
-Through this engagement they can offer things like culinary job training and hosting of farmers markets.
-If you want to have a excellent meal prepared with the freshest ingredients of the towns we all live in, then I suggest heading to Firebox for an amazing and beneficial visit.
+Through this engagement, they can offer things like culinary job training and hosting of farmers markets.
+If you want to have an excellent meal prepared with the freshest ingredients of the towns we all live in, then I suggest heading to Firebox for an amazing and beneficial visit.

 6. Millwrights—77 West St. Simsbury, CT

-This old saw mill has been renovated into a new upscale restaurant.
+This old sawmill has been renovated into a new upscale restaurant.
 This is a magical place to bring a loved one.
 The ambiance speaks for itself , the exposed beams and elegant furnishings make this restaurant a must have on a weekend to-do’s list.
 In addition to the stunning elegance of the dining room, the skills of the culinary team may be more impressive.
 Tyler Anderson is the chef at Millwrights and has been nominated for being one of the best chefs in Connecticut.
 I think it is safe to say that if you make the trip to this fine restaurant you won’t be let down in presentation or food.

 What to you think?